The Conway-Miyamoto correspondences for the Fischer 3-transposition groups: Introduction

-be the central charge of the unitary series of the Virasoro algebra.
+Now let us explain our setting.
+For a positive integer $n$, let $c_n=1- 6/(n+2)(n+3)$ be the central charge of the unitary series of the Virasoro algebra.
 If a VOA $V$ contains a simple $c=c_n$ Virasoro vector $e$, then the linear map $\tau_e=(-1)^{4(n+2)(n+3)\o(e)}$ is well-defined, where $\o(e)=e_{(1)}$ is the zero-mode of $e$, and gives rise to an automorphism of $V$ called the \emph{Miyamoto involution} associated to $e$ (cf.~\cite{M1}).
-The case $c_1=1/2$ in $V^\natural$ produces a 2A-element of Conway's axis.
-Similarly, one can define another Miyamoto involution $\sigma_e$ on a certain sub VOA of $V$ using a similar method.
-(See Theorem \ref{thm:2.4} for detail.)
-When $\tau_e$ is trivial and $\sigma_e$ is well-defined on the whole space $V$, such a Virasoro vector $e$ is called of $\sigma$-type on $V$.
+The case $c_1=1/2$ in $V^\natural$ produces a 2A-element of the Monster.
+Similarly, one can define another Miyamoto involution $\sigma_e$ on a certain subVOA of $V$ using a similar method (see Theorem \ref{thm:2.4} for detail).
+When $\tau_e$ is trivial and $\sigma_e$ is well-defined on the whole space $V$, such a Virasoro vector $e$ is said to be of $\sigma$-type on $V$.